Fred VanVleet NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

-- Allowing 118.1 points per game last season made the Kings the 25th-ranked team in the NBA defensively.
+- Defensively, the Kings gave up 118.1 points per contest last season, 25th in the NBA.

-- The Kings were the ninth-ranked squad in the league last year, giving up 42.2 rebounds per game.
+- The Kings were the ninth-ranked team in the league last year, giving up 42.2 boards per game.

-- The Kings gave up 26.7 assists per game last season (28th in the NBA).
+- Allowing an average of 26.7 assists last season, the Kings were the 28th-ranked team in the league.

-- The Kings gave up 12.5 made 3-pointers per contest last season, 18th in the league in that category.
+- On defense, the Kings allowed 12.5 made three-pointers per game last year, 18th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!